William Bernard Ziff Sr.: Political views

+culture, instinct and mind than lies between these people and the returning Hebrew.In March 1946, Ziff spoke at a rally of 20,000 participants in Madison Square Garden protesting against Britain's recent reversal of its pro-Zionist policies in Mandatory Palestine.

 Personal life

 On July 25, 1923, he married Denea Fischer (1902–1993); together, they had one daughter and later divorced.
 Ziff married Amelia Mary Morton (1903–1980) with whom he had three children.